jorgesalhani/StoreWebProject/README.md

 Follow these steps to get access to our application

 ### Cloning the repository:
-Open your terminal and type:
+Open your terminal, type and run the following command line:

 ```console
 git clone https://github.com/jorgesalhani/StoreWebProject.git